 \subsection{Our Results}

 \paragraph{Main Result: Classical-Lessor SKL Framework} We first state our main result, which answers the above question in a positive way.

 We propose a simple framework for constructing secure key leasing schemes with a fully classical lessor.
-Based on our framework, we obtain the following schemes for ``upgrading'' some very generic cryptographic prmitives to their corresponding classical-lessor SKL schemes, using only the post-quantum security of standard lattice assumptions.\fuyuki{something is missing??} \jiahui{added} \begin{itemize} \item PKE-SKL with classical lessor based on LWE.
+Based on our framework, we obtain the following schemes for ``upgrading'' some very generic cryptographic primitives to their corresponding classical-lessor SKL schemes, using only the post-quantum security of standard lattice assumptions. \takashi{We should clarify that we rely on LWE with subexp modulus while PWYZ24 only uses LWE with polynomial modulus.}\jiahui{Added the emphasis in the above form and added it to related works section} \begin{itemize} \item PKE-SKL with classical lessor based on (sub-exponential) LWE.
 The underlying PKE scheme is, however, \emph{not} limited to any specific LWE-based construction.
 More concretely, we can ``upgrade'' \emph{any post-quantum IND-CPA secure classical PKE scheme} to a PKE-SKL with classical lessor, using LWE.